ruslanabdullayev01/ruslanabdullayev01/README.md

 - :zap: I write in C#, .Net, Asp.Net Core.
 - :mortar_board:  I also know Html, Css, JavaScript and others.
 - :computer: I have been interested in web development since 2020 and I’m always learning new tools and approaches.
-- :boom: Currently, I am learning full stack development using Python and its framework Django.
 - :sunglasses: In my free time, I solve problems on HackerRank, write web applications and read tech articles.
 - :sparkles: I love creating interesting and useful projects that solve real problems or just make life better.
 - :v: I’m always open for collaboration, knowledge sharing and feedback.